colinnewell/pcap2har-go/README.md

   received.
 * Data not understood or missing is likely to be silently dropped with no indication that it was missed.
-* FastCGI implementation is very simple and crude and seems to glitch a lot currently.
-Need to figure out the reasons for that.
+* FastCGI implementation is very simple and crude and complex.
+It's a hack job of the existing go library fcgi code shoe horned into this code base in an ugly way and lightly tested.
+It ought to be possible to expose more of the cool stuff from the fastcgi stream like errors.

 I have replicated some of the existing tcp reader code to give access to the timing information I have extracted.
 It might be good to contribute this back